ManushreeShah1/DEEPFAKE_DETECTION/README.md

 # DEEPFAKE_DETECTION
 Cyber Colloquy 3.0: Deepfake Discovery Global Hackathon

-The files Deepfakedetection1 contains code for image/video.
-2 conatins Random Forest for Deepvoice and 3 conatins Deepvoice detection with weights summary.
+The file Deepfakedetection2 conatins Random Forest for Deepvoice.
 Additionally the chrome extension code for detection has also been given-background.js,content.js,manifest,popup.js,popup.